2020 HTRS/ATHN Dataset Research Engagement and ATHN Mentorship (“DREAM”) Award

 - Awards will be announced September 1, 2020 for 12-month projects likely running from September 1, 2020 through August 31, 2021, or 24-month projects likely running from September 1, 2020 through August 31, 2022.

 Check out all 2020 program details in the DREAM AWARD RFP.

 Applicants were asked to contact [email protected] to request a link to the application.

 ATHN DATA SHARING AND USE AGREEMENT

-Award recipients will be asked to agree to and sign this agreement before accessing the ATHNdataset.
+Award recipients will be asked to agree to and sign a revised agreement before accessing the ATHNdataset.

 PAST AWARD RECIPIENTS

-The 2017 DREAM Award recipient supported by an educational grant from Shire is:
+The 2017 DREAM Award recipient supported by an independent medical educational grant from Takeda is: